Team-HighFive-DECO3500/highfive/docs/evaluation.md

 **Post-Interview Questions**

+- **Question 1: General feedback** : What was your overall impression of using KitchenKat today?
+Would you want this in your actual shared accommodation?
+Why or why not?

-- **Question 1: Social Coordination & Awareness** : Can you describe how you knew what was happening in the kitchen without directly asking anyone?
+- **Question 2: Social Coordination & Awareness** : Can you describe how you knew what was happening in the kitchen without directly asking anyone?

 *Follow up questions*: What information helped you understand the household situation?
 How did this compare to how you usually coordinate with housemates?